Patronage Capital and Member Equity

 Most years, Mitchell EMC takes in more money than it costs to provide electricity to its members.
 Those leftover funds are called margins.
 Because we’re a cooperative owned by the people we serve, those margins belong to the members who paid for electricity that year and are documented in a special record we call a patronage capital account.

-Mitchell EMC maintains patronage capital records for every member that pays a bill.
+Mitchell EMC maintains patronage capital (capital credits) records for every member that pays a bill.
 What we record in the patronage capital account is each member’s share of the margins allocated on the basis of how much electricity was used by the member.
 The longer you are a member, the more patronage capital we record in your name.

 Your member equity in the patronage capital account serves a special purpose for a member-owned cooperative such as Mitchell EMC.
 It is what you, as a member, invest back into the cooperative.
 Member equity reduces the need to borrow money to run the business, and helps hold down rates.
 The dollar amount in your patronage capital account represents the value of your member equity in Mitchell EMC.

 When do I get to withdraw my member equity?

 We give it back to you (and all our other members) as we can afford to, through the patronage capital refund process.
 Every year, Mitchell EMC’s Board of Directors reviews the financial condition of the cooperative.
 If the cooperative is financially stable and the margins we’ve accumulated are more than we need to reserve, the Board may decide to refund some of the patronage capital, or member equity.
 To put it more simply, the Board might decide that we no longer need to hold on to a portion of those funds, so they can be given back to the members.
 When the patronage capital for the years you were a member are refunded, you will receive your share, whether or not you are still a member.
 That’s why it’s important for you to provide a forwarding address if you leave our service area so that you can still receive payment.

 Why does Mitchell EMC need to hold member equity in reserve?